scalameta/scalafmt/docs/configuration.md

 - for each token that has matches in the surrounding lines:
   - we'll determine the amount of extra space needed to be added _before_ that token, to align it _on the right_ with matching tokens
-  - however, if there was no space before the token, that extra space will be added to the next space on its line, aligning subsequent token _on the left_.
+  - however, if there was no space before the token, and `align.delayUntilSpace` is set, that extra space will be added to the next space on its line, thus aligning subsequent token _on the left_.

 Align has several nested fields, which you can customize.
 However, it comes with four possible presets: none, some, more, & most.